blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ### Get Reserves

-The [Get Reserves](/docs/tutorial/pairs/get-reserves) method allow you to get the reserves of a specific pair.
+The [Get Reserves](/docs/tutorial/pairs/get-reserves) method allows you to get the reserves of a specific pair.
 It will give you the reserves of the pair in every available Decentralized Exchange for the given blockchain.